sarahciston/intersectionalai/pages/Community.md

 <!-- - Andrew W. Mellon Foundation, USC Humanities in a Digital World Program, PhD fellowship, 2021–2023  -->
 <!-- - USC Media Arts + Practice Division, School of Cinematic Arts, PhD fellowship 2017- -->

+### Project origins

+This toolkit is a research project started by Sarah Ciston, but it includes the collaboration and support of oh-so-many.

-[^bio]: [Sarah Ciston](https://sarahciston.com) (she/they) is a [Mellon Fellow](https://dornsife.usc.edu/digitalhumanities/ph-d-fellows/) and PhD Candidate in [Media Arts and Practice](https://map.usc.edu/phds/) at the University of Southern California and a Virtual Fellow at the [Humboldt Institute for Internet and Society](https://www.hiig.de/) in Berlin.
+[Sarah Ciston](https://sarahciston.com) (she/they) is a [Mellon Fellow](https://dornsife.usc.edu/digitalhumanities/ph-d-fellows/) and PhD Candidate in [Media Arts and Practice](https://map.usc.edu/phds/) at the University of Southern California and a Virtual Fellow at the [Humboldt Institute for Internet and Society](https://www.hiig.de/) in Berlin.
 Sarah's research investigates how to bring intersectionality to artificial intelligence by employing queer, anti-racist, anti-ableist, and feminist theories, ethics, and tactics.
 They also lead [Creative Code Collective](https://creativecodecollective.com)—a student community for co-learning programming using approachable, interdisciplinary strategies.
 Their creative-critical code-writing projects include an interactive poem of the quantified self and a chatbot that tries to explain feminism to online misogynists.
 They completed an MFA in Literature from UC San Diego and have been named one of *San Francisco Weekly*'s "Best Writers Without a Book."
 They are white, queer, and from the Ozarks (U.S.).
 Their favorite word is "we."

+### Contact

+For additional input on the project or media inquiries, write to Sarah at <a href="mailto:ciston@usc.edu">ciston@usc.edu</a>

 </section>
 </main>